 It was dark and foggy in Antarctica.
 My descent towards the south end of Half Moon Island was disagreeably damp, musty and cold, but yet it captivated me from the first moment.

 At first glance, I noticed the wreck of an old Norwegian wooden whaling boat, thousands of penguins, and a few dozen Antarctic fur seals on the shore.

 If I could describe this place in a few words, I would say that Half Moon is an Antarctic island below of 60° South, covered by ice and populated by thousands of penguins.
 The sinister dark rocky mountains gave me an apocalyptic sight of this extremely remote destination.

 Half Moon Island – in the South Shetland Islands, has various types of rare plants and an important colony of Chinstrap penguins, Gentoo penguins and many Antarctic fur seals can also be seen.

 Gentoo penguins are long-tailed, with a bright orange bill and a white stripe on the top of the head.
 Chinstraps penguins are short-tailed, with the inner sides of their flippers colored in white.
 Their most distinct characteristic is the narrow black stripe under their heads.

 To visit Half Moon Island is relatively easy, and I did a 5 km / 3 miles trekking from one side of the island to the other.
 I distinctly remember the loud penguin colony and the vivacious fur seals.
 Penguins are extremely curious, and many come in your direction to get a better glimpse.
 Half-moon Island has to be your list of what to do in Antarctica.

 Apart from the impressive vistas and 3000 pairs of penguins, there’s not much to see on the island, but it’s totally worth visiting to enjoy this sinister forsaken place in Antarctica.

-I traveled along the Antarctic Peninsula and the South Shetland Islands during 15 days, leaving the Argentine city of Ushuaia across the Drake Passage, down to 68° South in Stonington Island, beyond the Antarctic Circle.
+I traveled along the Antarctic Peninsula and the South Shetland Islands for 15 days, leaving the Argentine city of Ushuaia across the Drake Passage, down to 68° South in Stonington Island, beyond the Antarctic Circle.